Tanvi1704/tanvi218docker/README.md

     - `MONGO_INITDB_ROOT_PASSWORD=mongo_pass`: Sets the root password for the MongoDB instance.

 By using Docker Compose, you can easily start and manage all the containers required for your application with a single command.

-To start this multi-container set your present working directory as the same as that of the docker-compose file and run the following command

             docker compose up